AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Display

-  -  Black screen on built-in display -> Injecting enable-backlight-registers-fix was required to resolve this.
+  -  Black or dimmed screen on built-in display -> Injecting enable-backlight-registers-fix was required to resolve this.
-  -  [3-minute Black screen](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-3-minute-black-screen-issue-on-kblcfl-platforms-running-macos-134-or-later) on built-in display for Sonoma+ -> Injecting enable-backlight-registers-alternative-fix was required to resolve this.
+  -  3-minute black or dimmed screen on built-in display for Sonoma+ -> Injecting [enable-backlight-registers-alternative-fix](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#fix-the-3-minute-black-screen-issue-on-kblcfl-platforms-running-macos-134-or-later) was required to resolve this.
   -  Black screen on built-in display when rotating or connecting/disconnecting to/from external display -> This was due to using custom resolution to enable HIDPI resolution.
 Workaround is to set display resolution back to its default in prior and scale the resolution afterwards.
   -  HDMI port connected display detection -> bus ID of the HDMI port(Index 1) needs to be patched to 0x01 and connector type to HDMI.
   -  HDMI port connected display not detected on coldplug and sleep resume -> Workaround is to inject force-online property.
 It will still take around 10 sec to come on with couple of flickers.
 Alternatively, you may use agdpmod=vit9696 for faster detection on boot but force-online property may still be necessary for detection on sleep resume.
+(Please do note that using force-online property sometimes may cause WindowServer crash on wake, initially showing black screen with cursor then eventually log out from current session leading to login screen)
   -  NO 4K resolution via external monitor -> Set DVMT Pre-allocated to 64MB using modGrubShell as this option is hidden in BIOS.
 (Make sure to remove framebuffer-stolenmem property)
   -  Auto-rotation feature does not work.
 To manually rotate the screen, press and hold option/alt key(Ventura) and go to Display setting in System Settings for rotation option to show up in display settings.
 Alternatively, use [displayplacer](https://github.com/jakehilborn/displayplacer).
 One can create multiple bash scripts for each screen resolution and simply change resolution with a click or a tap.